Spiraling Georgetown drops 13th straight, falling at home to Creighton

 In need of threes

 Given its defensive struggles, Georgetown’s best bet to stay in games might be its outside shooting.
-But even that was a chore Saturday, with the Hoyas making just 6 of 24 of their attempts from beyond the arc.
+But even that was a chore Saturday, with the Hoyas making just 6 of their 24 attempts from beyond the arc.

-Carey and Rice are Georgetown’s greatest perimeter threats, and they combined to go 5 of 15 from deep.
+Carey and Rice are Georgetown’s best perimeter threats, and they combined to go 5 of 15 from deep.
 However, both took only one outside shot in the final 13 minutes as Creighton pulled away.